Cell Modules for Type $A$ Webs: Howe Duality

 As such, in $\mathcal N(T'; T)^2 $, all the terms with $j<s$ cancel and we are left with

 This matches exactly with \cref{eq:big_elias} and so we deduce that

 as desired. \end{proof}

-\begin{theorem} Elias' conjecture (\cref{conj:elias}) holds. \end{theorem} \begin{proof} Note the construction of $|T\rangle$ as a product of successive $F_-(T^{(j-1)}; T^{(j)})$.
-Each $F_-(T^{(j-1)}; T^{(j)})$ is in turn (up to a normalising factor) simply a extremal projector composed with the preimage of $E_\bmu$.
+\begin{theorem} Elias' conjecture (\cref{conj:elias}) holds. \end{theorem} \begin{proof} Note the construction of $|T\rangle$ as a product of successive $F_-(T^{(j-1)}; T^{(j)})$ acting on the highest weight vector.
+Each $F_-(T^{(j-1)}; T^{(j)})$ is in turn (up to a normalising factor) simply a extremal projector composed with $E_\mu$.
+Since we know that extremal projectors are sent to clasps, we thus recover the construction in \cref{eq:inductive_diagram_2}.

-An extremal projector $P$ in $U_q(\Gl_m)$ an idempotent such that $Pe_{\alpha_i} = e_{\alpha_i}P = 0$ for any $i$.
-Under the action of $\Phi$, we obtain an element that is idempotent and that is killed by all $e_{\alpha_i}$.
-This element must be the sum (in the right hand side of \cref{eq:bigmatrix}) of such elements in the diagonal - which is to say the sum of clasps.
-Moreover, in the construction of the extremal element in~\cite{tolstoy_1990} we see that $1 \in U_q(\Gl_m)$ appears with coefficient 1.
-Thus the image under $\Phi$ must be the sum of \emph{all} the clasps.
-In particular, its projection onto some $\End(V_{\underline{a}})$ must be the clasp $\JW_{\underline{a}}$.

-Thus the construction of the Gelfand-Tsetlin basis in \cref{lem:g-t} is exactly (under the action of $\Psi$) the basis we called $\mathbb{L}_t$, up to a normalising factor.
-In fact, the normalising factor must be the intersection form, in order to ensure the new basis is normal.
+We know that these vectors are orthonormal.
+The clasped light ladders are certainly orthogonal, but they must be normalised by sucessive $\kappa$ as per \cref{conj:elias2} to have unit inner product with themselves.
+As per the discussion in \cref{subsec:cellular2}, this inner product is identified between the Weyl module and webs and so the normalisation factor $\mathcal{N}'(T';T)$ is the required value.

-However, we have seen in \cref{lem:long} that the normalising factor is exactly the conjectured intersection form. \end{proof}
+However, we have seen in \cref{lem:long} that this normalising factor is exactly the conjectured intersection form. \end{proof}